otx.engine#

 CLI Usage:

-1. To run XAI using the specified model, run
+3. To run XAI using the configuration, run

 Export the trained model to OpenVINO Intermediate Representation (IR) or ONNX formats.